kozm-git/personal-portfolio/README.md

-# personal-portfolio
+# Activity 1: Personal Portfolio Using HTML

-Activity 1: Personal Portfolio Using HTML
+This project is a static webpage created using HTML.
+As per requirement to our course **Web Development**.